 The next day Barton returned to the Bloomington Police Department to provide more information about Misook, as surely he would be the lead witness for the prosecution at her murder trial.
 Instead Barton was whisked into a camera-equipped interrogation room, where the detectives were not as friendly as the day before.
 Much to Barton’s dismay, Misook had not even been arrested.
 Incredibly, no investigation at all had yet begun, least of all concerning all of the information he had shared with the police that night about Misook.

 Barton was beginning to sense the worst as it appeared the police were not in pursuit of his child’s killer after all.
 Instead, they seemed to be after Barton himself.
 Witnessing the implosion of the would-be investigation of his child’s death, and all of its unjust implications, Barton agreed to be interrogated by his non-interrogators on the condition that his precise words be recorded on the video/audio tapes from the ceiling-mounted camera in the interrogation room.
 (Police and prosecutors have since refused to disclose the existence of this interrogation).
-Fending off vile untrue accusations Barton vehemently maintained his innocence throughout the seven hour interrogation, while countering his interrogators with a litany of events and circumstances far more consistent with Misook’s responsibility for the murder, most of which were either documented, verified, or could be corroborated with minimal investigative effort.
+Fending off vile untrue accusations leveled against Barton by his interrogators Barton vehemently maintained his innocence throughout the seven hour interrogation, while countering his interrogators with a litany of events and circumstances far more consistent with Misook’s responsibility for the murder, most of which were either documented, verified, or could be corroborated with minimal investigative effort.

-It was all for naught, for Barton was already on a high speed railroad train straight to the big house.
+It was all for naught, for unbeknownst to Barton, he was already on a high speed railroad train straight to the big house.
 As the interrogation wore on and Barton was arrested, worse even than his own bleak fate, his child’s killer had gotten clean away at her innocent father’s own expense.
 Worse still, Barton slowly came to realize that, as per Misook’s designs, Christine’s murder was intended to result in Barton’s wrongful arrest and imprisonment, and that in all certainty Misook had been planning this out and setting the stage weeks before what Barton thought was his final bitter breakup with Misook the night of the murder.

 Barton makes no claim to being a saint.
 On the contrary he readily admits to his failings and character flaws.
 Though intelligent, Barton lacked anything along the lines of ambition.
 More interested in paling around with his buddies and partying, the future only consisted of next week’s nightclub events.
 Barton quit high school and later earned his GED by his mid twenties he was in college, earning average grades, while still working a full time job (often two jobs).
-But just short of earning a degree, Barton dropped out of college also, as marriage neared.
+But just short of earning a degree, Barton dropped out of college also, as his marriage to Tita neared.

 Unlike many of his friends, Barton managed to stay single and childless up until his thirties.
 Eventually he began to seriously consider the merits of getting married, but he thought the opportunities few at this late date.